World > TiledWorld#

 fps

-Frames per second shown on the screen.
+Frames per second of the render loop.

 world_size_x